 Other reasons involve the parents of the child with the disorder.
 For example, according to studies, children of drug addicts or incarcerated parents are more likely to develop the disorder, and the same goes for children of mothers who use drugs or alcohol during pregnancy.

 ODD as a symptom is also being explored today with the disorder being linked to underlying mental health issues such as ADHD, anxiety, and depression.

 Therapy For ODD

 “The good news is that the vast majority of kids with disruptive behavior disorders have disordered reactive aggression.
 They misinterpret environmental cues and react inappropriately.
 Psychiatry can help those kids,” said Daniel F. Connor, MD.
-Treating ODD is very important for the child’s future development.
-It is a known fact that ODD may result in various consequences in the future and to address it in its early stages is critical.
+Treating oppositional defiant disorder is very important for the child’s future development.
+It is a known fact that oppositional defiant disorder may result in various consequences in the future and addressing it in its early stages is critical.

-The first step of treating the ODD through therapy is to find the possible triggers and multiple causes of the disorder.
+The first step of treating the oppositional defiant disorder through therapy is to find the possible triggers and multiple causes of the disorder.
 After then, the treatment can now be developed with a mix of behavioral techniques such as anger management methods for individual therapy.
 More specific techniques are goal setting, relaxation therapy, trigger identification, and more.

 Family therapy can also be employed to create a more suitable environment for the treatment of the child’s ODD.
 Furthermore, subjecting the family to treatment can also give them better control of the situation.